 - Realization of the plans with the localization of the deficiencies;

 - Recommendations and steps to follow to ensure public safety.

 Given our particularly harsh weather conditions, it goes without saying that tiered parking lots * experience the effects of freezing and thawing and de-icing products.
 The 122 law therefore requires owners and co-owners to inspect, every five years (5), an engineer, the structure of parking (columns, structural concrete slabs, beams, etc.).

-La Régie du bâtiment (RBQ) requires a thorough audit of the staged parking lots to ensure that there is no dangerous condition "A condition in which a parking lot is located when one of its components may imminently fall or collapse and cause injury to persons".
+La Régie du bâtiment (RBQ) requires a thorough audit of the staged parking lots to ensure that there is no dangerous condition ", Namely" a condition in which a parking lot is found when one of its components may imminently fall or collapse and cause injury to persons ".

 If the engineer discovers a dangerous condition or conditions, he must inform the owner (or the Union) and the RBQ (declaration form) and explain the emergency measures it intends to take to counter threats to public safety.

 according to 400 article of the Security Code (CBCS), the engineer's comprehensive audit report must contain, among other things, the results of the verification of all structural elements:

 - The state of corrosion activity of reinforcement;

 - The location and description of defects that may contribute to the development of hazardous conditions and their causes;

 - Information on the bearing capacity of the parking slabs